IMSY-DKFZ/htc/paper/NatureBME2025/reproducibility.md

 ## Xeno-learning: in-species learning

 The first step of our xeno-learning approach is to learn how perfusion shifts look like in the source species so that this knowledge can later be applied in the target species.

+> In case you want to re-run the following two commands, you may want to delete/rename the `$PATH_HTC_RESULTS/projection_matrices` and `$PATH_HTC_RESULTS/projections` folders to ensure that no previously computed file remains.

-Run the following command to learn how to transform physiological spectra to malperfused spectra separately for each species:
+Run the following command to learn how to transform physiological spectra to malperfused/ICG spectra separately for each species:

 ```bash
 htc create_projections